-Melbourne City Football Club is a professional football club that competes in the major Australian domestic competition, the Hyundai A-League, and the Foxtel National Youth League.
+Melbourne City Football Club is a professional football club that competes in the major Australian domestic competition, the Hyundai A-League, Westfield W-League and the National Youth League.

 The Club, formerly known as Melbourne Heart FC, was established in 2009, inspired by a vision for a broad-based community team, celebrating cultural diversity and sporting passion through football.

 Becoming known as Melbourne City FC in 2014, the Club is wholly owned by the City Football Group and plays its home games at the 30,000 - capacity AAMI Park stadium in Melbourne, where the Club celebrated its first ever piece of Men’s silverware, the FFA Cup, in November 2016.
 Managed by Frenchman, Erick Mombaerts, the Club’s training and administrative base is at City Football Academy, Melbourne, on the campus of La Trobe University and is one of Australia’s leading club facilities.

-Since becoming Melbourne City, the Club’s entire football operation has more than doubled in size, with a youth set-up expanded from one team to three, and a W-League team announced in May 2015 taking the total number of teams to five.
-The A-League team has qualified for consecutive semi-final appearances in the A-League, won the FFA Cup, and the W-League team is the most successful Club in Australian women’s football history, winning four Championships and two Premierships in its five years of existence.
+Since becoming Melbourne City, the Club’s entire football operation has more than doubled in size, with a youth set-up expanded from one team to seven, and a W-League team announced in May 2015 taking the total number of teams to nine.
+The Club’s A-League side has won the FFA Cup, while the W-League team is the most successful Club in Australian women’s football history, winning four Championships and two Premierships in its five years of existence.